-The School's cost of all governmental activities for 2020 was \$6,284,161, which is an increase of \$2,626,462 (71.8 percent) from the prior year.
+The School's cost of all governmental activities for 2021 was \$7,082,368, which is an increase of \$798,207 (12.7 percent) from the prior year.
+The overall increase in expenses was mainly attributable to additional staffing and other costs necessary to serve the School's increased enrollment.